treweathers/Java_Developer/Course_2/Course_2.3.md

     }
 }
 ```
-The push method introduces the key player — our minValues stack, which retains the minimum value observed so far every time we add a new entry.
-Meanwhile, the pop operation is like a relay race transition, handing off the title "minimum" to the next contender when the current titleholder is knocked off the podium.
+The `push` method introduces the key player — our `minValues` stack, which retains the minimum value observed so far every time we add a new entry.
+Meanwhile, the `pop` operation is like a relay race transition, handing off the title "minimum" to the next contender when the current titleholder is knocked off the podium.

-Simulating the pushing of various elements onto the stack and invoking getMin would yield the correct minimum every time, thanks to our additional stack, minValues.
+Simulating the pushing of various elements onto the stack and invoking `getMin` would yield the correct minimum every time, thanks to our additional stack, `minValues`.

 ### Lesson Summary
 Our expedition through stack-land today has shown us that stacks can be the clever trick up your sleeve for certain types of interview questions.
 We have seen how to keep track of past element states with 'Preceding Smaller Elements' and maintain instant access to the minimum element in our 'MinStack'.
 From trails to inventory — stacks reveal their flexibility and efficiency.
 Thus, your toolbox of algorithms has just received a shiny new set of tools, bolstering your confidence for what lies ahead — practice!